acupof-jojo/demos/Pokemon Hierarchal Clustering/READ_ME.txt

-Goal: Perform hierarchical clustering on publicly available Pokemon stats.
+Project Overview: Perform hierarchical clustering on publicly available Pokemon stats.
 Each Pokemon is defined by a row in the data set.
 Because there are various ways to characterize how strong a Pokemon is, we summarize the stats into a shorter feature vector.
 For this project, I represented a Pokemon’s quality by 6 numbers:
 HP, Attack, Defense, Sp.
 Atk, Sp.
 Def, Speed

+Result: Clustering is displayed using a dendrogram

+Language: Python

 Function Descriptions: